New to Stocks? Here’s How to Get Started

 Finding a company with solid fundamentals and a stock with a good value is your objective when you decide to try your hand at stock choosing, especially if you intend to hold onto an asset for a while.
-However, you should do extensive study on a company’s business activities before investing in it in order to grasp its inherent value and decide whether it merits a place in your portfolio.
+However, you should do an extensive study on a company’s business activities before investing in it in order to grasp its inherent value and decide whether it merits a place in your portfolio.
 This isn’t a straightforward buy because you’re also taking a stake in the business.
-Before putting your hard-earned money into a publicly traded corporation, consider the following five things.

 Do the company’s profits typically rise over time?
-If so, that’s a really good sign that the business is doing successfully.
+If so, that’s a really good sign that the business is doing well.
 Positive signs can include even modest, ongoing progress over an extended period of time.
-But for a company to be worthwhile as an investment, profits growth and value must coexist.
+But for a company to be worthwhile as an investment, profit growth and value must coexist.
 To determine whether revenue and earnings are increasing or decreasing, you should review the company’s financial reporting, which is accessible on the investor relations website.
 Positive earnings growth is typically a sign of a stable business environment.
 You should also be aware of the company’s strategies for maintaining earnings growth.

 When investing, the industry can be a wonderful screener.
-To determine the growth potential in a certain industry, start by examining how it is portrayed in the market.
+To determine the growth potential in a certain sector, start by examining how it is portrayed in the market.
 Looking at the company’s position within the industry can be useful when choosing individual stocks.
 How does it compare to its rivals?
 Exactly what is its market share?
 Is there a feature that makes it distinctive?
 These important queries can assist in determining whether a business has an edge.
-Line up competitors with similar market capitalizations or size and analyse their profitability and stock performance over time to see how they compare to one another in a fair comparison.
+Line up competitors with similar market capitalizations or sizes and analyze their profitability and stock performance over time to see how they compare to one another in a fair comparison.

 Even some of the most successful businesses, like Amazon.com, hold debt.
 Save money.
 Laugh more.
 Apple Inc. and Amazon.com Inc. (AAPL).
 Debt is a sign of the company’s financial health for investors.
-Be wary of businesses with high debt-to-equity ratios, a measure of a company’s total debt in relation to market value.
+Be wary of businesses with high debt-to-equity ratios, a measure of a company’s total debt in relation to its market value.
 This ratio is used to identify businesses.
-Divide the total liabilities stated on the balance sheet and profits statement of the company by the entire amount of shareholder equity to obtain this number.
+Divide the total liabilities stated on the balance sheet and the profits statement of the company by the entire amount of shareholder equity to obtain this number.
 According to specialists in the field, that figure ought to be 0.3 or less for investors with lesser risk appetites.
 However, there are several exceptions.

 Price-earnings ratio as an indicator of valuation.

 The P/E ratio aids investors in estimating a stock’s market value in relation to its earnings.
-The P/E ratio, or price to earnings ratio, demonstrates what the market is ready to pay now for a stock based on its current or projected earnings.
+The P/E ratio, or price-to-earnings ratio, demonstrates what the market is ready to pay now for a stock based on its current or projected earnings.
 A high P/E may indicate that a stock’s price is excessively high in relation to its earnings.

 How the company treats dividends.

 A company pays its shareholders a dividend, which is a portion of its profits and retained earnings.
 When a corporation makes a profit and accumulates retained earnings, those funds can either be invested back into the company or distributed as a dividend to shareholders.
 The dividend yield is calculated by dividing the annual dividend per share by the share price.
+The amount of a dividend is calculated per share, and it must be distributed equally to all shareholders in the same class (common, preferred, etc.).
+The Board of Directors must approve the payment.
+The payment date is the day after the dividend is proclaimed that it will be paid.

 Share and Enjoy !